endeavouros-team/PKGBUILDS/eos-packagelist/README.md

   profile      The name of the profile you want to see packages for

+example: eos-packagelist "BSPWM Edition"

+or to save the list:
+eos-packagelist "BSPWM Edition" >> awesome-packages.list

 options:

   -h, --help   show this help message and exit